Information and Pictures

 "Joey always wants to be with his pack.
 He loves frozen carrots and all I need to distract him is to throw an ice cube on the floor.
 Great with kids and visitors.
 All and all, Joey is a real blessing.
 Thanks to this site I knew what to expect so I was ready when things happened, instead of getting frustrated it helped me appreciate Joey's growing steps."

-"Layla, a purebred beagle in December of 2010—she was 3 months old at the time, curious about why the wires from the computer monitor went into a mysterious hole in our computer desk.
+"Layla, a purebred Beagle—she was 3 months old at the time, curious about why the wires from the computer monitor went into a mysterious hole in our computer desk.
 Her being the curious puppy she is, she stuck her head into there and she couldn't get out!
 Of course, this happened on the night of a huge blizzard in NY.
 We had to call the police to help us get her out.
 It took them nearly 45 minutes to get here when they are only located 5 minutes away!
 We tried everything from olive oil to just simply yanking her head out but her ears were too big to get her through.
 We ended up having to cut the desk open with an electric saw so we could at least get her free.
 Then, we had to call our friend who works as a nurse at a local vet to come get her head out.
 Sure enough, she got her head out in a heartbeat."